BC Place is the home venue for the Vancouver Whitecaps soccer team and BC Lions football team. The stadium also hosts concerts and other major events.

 Built for the Expo 86 world’s fair, BC Place is an impressive building with a capacity of about 54,500 people.
 Significantly renovated a decade ago, the stadium hosted the 2010 Olympics (including for the opening and closing ceremonies for the games).
 In 2015, BC Place hosted nine matches in the FIFA Women’s World Cup Soccer Tournament, including the final.

 BC Place has been newly certified by the Global Biorisk Advisory Council, an American company that specializes in helping facilities deal with potential infectious diseases.
 BC Place was the first Canadian stadium to receive the GBAC STAR accreditation.
-This means that the new policies put in place are strong and should help limit the spread of COVID.

 Home Teams